guilhermearaujoo/my-own-google/README.md

 ---
 ## About
-This project is a simulation of _**Google's Home Page**_ customized by me.
+:rocket: This project is a simulation of _**Google's Home Page**_ customized by me.
 It works like Google so when you type in something it will redirect to google's domain showing the result of your search.

 ---
 ## Technologies: